-These features warrant a much better knowledge base in order to support the advance of economic and social theory in these areas, the development of sound economic policy for jobs, and the development of policies that help address the learning challenges of the contemporary economy.
+These features warranted a much better knowledge base in order to support the advance of economic and social theory in these areas, the development of sound economic policy for jobs, and the development of policies that help address the learning challenges of the contemporary economy.

 In the first five years of the LLAKES programme, a key focus was on the way education and training (including through studies of new forms of apprenticeship) have been used at the level of the city-region to mediate life chances, foster social cohesion and contribute to economic regeneration.
 LLAKES examined the way national and regional policies have supported firms to use informal learning and networking to improve their competitiveness nationally and internationally.